theRealAph/ScopeLocals/README.md

   callee terminates the scope local's value will have been restored.
 For that reason, we can hoist the value of a scope local into a register at the start of a method.
-Repeated uses of a scope local can be as fast as a local variable.
+Repeated uses of a scope local can be as fast as using a local variable.

 * We don't have to check the type of a scope local every time we invoke `get()` because we know that its type was checked earlier.